Skip to main content

 Eventually Phineas hears he has won his seat as his opponent has been found to have been guilty of bribing voters and Phineas heads off to Westminster for a new political term.

 We have a slight diversion to catch up with Adelaide and Gerald.
 Adelaide finds herself drawing amorous attention of Mr Spooner of Spoon Hall.
-Spooner is sufficiently love stuck that he gives up a days hunting to make his play for Adelaide.
+Spooner is sufficiently love struck that he gives up a days hunting to make his play for Adelaide.
 Adelaide, to her credit, gives him short shrift and sends him away with a flea in his ear.
 Spooner for his part can't understand why Adelaide should choose to ignore the benefits of Spoon Hall, especially as Gerald's family home is known to be in a state of decay.

 Spooner's interest spurs Gerald into action and he proposes to Adelaide and is accepted.
 There is just the small matter of where they will live.
 Gerald goes off to see his father, Maurice Maule, who despite being known as "Maule of Maule Abbey" chose to live within his means in London and as we have seen allow Maule Abbey fall into a state of disrepair.
 Gerald puts it to Maurice that he could take up residence at Maule Abbey with Adelaide once they are married.
 However Maurice is having none of it as we then discover he might have marital ambitions of his own to take him out of his current state of lonely, and yet comfortable, widowhood.